rizinorg/cutter/README.md

 Cutter release binaries for all major platforms (Linux, macOS, Windows) can be downloaded from [GitHub Releases](https://github.com/rizinorg/cutter/releases).

-- **Linux**: If your distribution provides it, check for `cutter` package in your package manager (or `cutter-re`).
+- **Linux**: If your distribution provides it, check for `cutter` package in your package manager (or `cutter-re` / `rz-cutter`).
 If not available there, we have setup repositories in [OBS](https://openbuildservice.org/) for some common distributions.
 Look at [https://software.opensuse.org/package/cutter-re](https://software.opensuse.org/download/package?package=cutter-re&project=home%3ARizinOrg) and follow the instructions there.
 Otherwise download the `.AppImage` file from our release, make it executable and run as below or use [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher).

     `chmod +x Cutter*.AppImage; ./Cutter*.AppImage`
 - **macOS**: Download the `.dmg` file or use [Homebrew Cask](https://github.com/Homebrew/homebrew-cask):